Vibrant Mexican Flag Cake

 Instructions

-• Step 2: In a medium bowl, whisk together the flour, baking powder, baking soda, cinnamon, and salt.
+• Step 2: In a medium bowl, whisk together the flour, baking powder, and salt.
 Set aside.

-• Step 3: In a large bowl, beat the softened butter and granulated sugar until light and fluffy, about 2-3 minutes.
+• Step 3: In a large bowl, cream the softened butter and sugar until light and fluffy, about 3-4 minutes.
 Beat in the eggs one at a time, then stir in the vanilla extract.

-• Step 4: Alternate adding the flour mixture and buttermilk to the butter mixture, mixing just until combined after each addition.
-Divide the batter evenly between the prepared cake pans.
+• Step 4: Alternate adding the flour mixture and milk to the butter mixture, mixing just until incorporated.
+Divide the batter evenly between the three prepared cake pans.

-• Step 5: Bake for 20-22 minutes, until a toothpick inserted in the center comes out clean.
-Allow the cakes to cool in the pans for 10 minutes, then transfer to a wire rack to cool completely.
+• Step 5: Bake the cakes for 18-22 minutes, or until a toothpick inserted in the center comes out clean.
+Allow the cakes to cool in the pans for 10 minutes, then transfer them to a wire rack to cool completely.

-• Step 7: Place one cake layer on your serving platter or cake stand.
-Spread half of the lime whipped cream over the top.
-Repeat with the second layer and remaining whipped cream.
-Top with the final cake layer.
+• Step 8: Place one cake layer on a serving platter or cake stand.
+Spread the strawberry preserves over the top.
+Top with the second cake layer and spread the green frosting evenly over the top and sides.
+Top with the final cake layer and spread the red frosting over the top and sides.
+Use the white frosting to create clean, straight edges between the colored layers.

 • Category: Dessert